-Joint working with other STBs
+Joint working with other Sub-national Transport Bodies (STBs)

 We will continue to work closely with the other STBs in England.
 Meeting regularly to collaborate on issues which transcend administrative and regional boundaries, including freight, decarbonisation and rural mobility sharing best practice and delivering efficiencies in our collective work.